novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 ## Fallback support
-If a property cannot be found an exception is thrown, it's possible to provide a fallback.
+If a property cannot be found it's possible to provide a fallback.

 ### Fallback Entry